noovm/noovm.github.io/README.md

 No. Noo VM simulates training without a VM.

 **Can I use my own model?**
-No, currently you can only use `openai-gpt-oss-120b`
+No, currently you can only use hugging face free `openai-gpt-oss-120b` model.

 **Why is it slow?**
 openai/gpt-oss-120b model take time to generate structured JSON.